matuteiglesias/journal/content/Dev/2025-03-13_Refined_Python_Tutorials_and_Hugo_Debugging.md

 **🕒 00:15–01:00**
 **🏷️ Labels**: Python, Tutorials, Hugo, Debugging, Web Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine [[Python]] tutorials for educational purposes and troubleshoot issues with the Hugo web development framework.
+The session aimed to refine [[Python]] tutorials for educational purposes and troubleshoot issues with the Hugo [[web development]] framework.

 ### Key Activities
 - **[[Python]] Tutorials**: Refined the alignment of [[Python]] topics with the official [[Python]] User Guide to create a structured, beginner-friendly learning path.
 This involved organizing key concepts and keywords into a concise format for efficient learning.